bradleyjay/datadog_test/datadog/answers.md

 As you can clearly see, here we have a prime example of Datadog.
 I can't wait to work with your product more.
 With image embedding out of the way, I'll set up the enviornment for the Coding Challenge.

-*Note: From here on out, directions directly from the challenge are placed in blockquote format.
-The answer for that task follows immediately in numbered steps, until the next blockquoted set of directions, where the next task begins.*
+*Note: From here on out, directions directly from the challenge are placed in italics in a block.
+The answer for that task follows immediately in numbered steps.*

 # Prerequisites - Setup the Environment